 Where to Find Vietnam’s Mountains

 The mountainous areas are divided into the Northwest region (in the North, near the Laos border), the Northeast region (also in the North, near the China border), the North Truong Son region (in Central Vietnam), the South Truong Son region (in Central Vietnam and the area where Central Vietnam and Southern Vietnam meet).
 Most high mountains are in the northwest region (The Hoang Lien Son Range).
 Going from Northwest down to Southeast, the height of the mountains starts to descend.

 How fitting it is for the highest mountain in Vietnam to be on the top of the list.
-Fansipan stands at an impressive 3,134m in height.
-Fansipan is not only the highest mountain in Vietnam but also is the highest mountain in the Indochina.
-The local name for Fansipan is “Hua Xi Pan’’.
-It means “giant unstable rock”.
-Fansipan is part of the Hoang Lien Son Range in the Northwest of Vietnam.
-It is adjacent to Lao Cai and Lai Chau province, 9 kilometers west of Sapa.
+Fansipan stands at an impressive 3,134m in height, making it also the highest mountain in the Indochina.
+The local name for Fansipan is “Hua Xi Pan’’, which means “giant unstable rock”, but tourists nowadays would refer to it as “Rooftop of Indochina’’.

 The spectacular view of Fansipan

 When is the best time to hike Fansipan

 It is advised to stay off climbing the Fansipan during the rainy season.
 Slippery roads, heavy fog, and enhanced coldness will make your journey harder.
 The fog will also obscure Fansipan’s majestic nature views, diminishing your enjoyment.
 So the best time of the year to climb the Fansipan is between October and April, especially in October and November when the rainy season ends or February and March, which is before the rainy season.